SwedbankPay/developer.swedbankpay.com/payment-menu/other-features.md

 ---

-{% include jumbotron.html body="After a successful integration, it may be worth investigating which **other features** are available in Swedbank Pay Payment Menu.
+{% include jumbotron.html body="After a successful integration, it may be worth investigating which **other features** are available in the Swedbank Pay Payment Menu.
 They are listed on this very page." %}

 {% include payment-order-other-features.md documentation_section="payment-menu" %}